Magyx/falcraft/README.md

 ## 🏗️ How It Works

-Falcraft uses a sophisticated pipeline to seamlessly integrate AI texture generation into Minecraft:
+falcraft uses a sophisticated pipeline to seamlessly integrate AI texture generation into Minecraft:

 ```
 ┌─────────────────────────────────────────────────────────────┐